aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_Quicksight_Setup_Manual.md

-## GitHub Repository: Prototype Deployment Guide
+## GitHub Repository: Result Visualization Guide
-This is for data visualization in Quicksight.
+This is for result visualization in Quicksight.

 #### Prerequisites
 Please refer to [CDK installation guide](AWS_Cloud9_CDK_Deployment_Manual.md) for the installation guidance.

-#### Quicksight Configuration
+#### Quicksight Configuration and deployment

 - Quicksight Set secret manager
 Choose your user name on the application bar and then choose Manage QuickSight.
 Go to security and permissions tab, select the secret we create for the database connection.

 ![Quicksight Setting for secret](quicksight_setting.png "How to set the secrets in Quicksight")

 - Change the options to enable VpcConnection and DataSource

-open file `.projenrc.py` and modify the option for `create_quicksight_vpc_rds_datasource`.
+Open file `.projenrc.py` and modify the option for `create_quicksight_vpc_rds_datasource` to `True`.
 In Cloud9 settings, you need to remove the “.*” in the Hidden File Pattern to view the file `.projenrc.py` in Cloud9 file tree.

 ![Cloud9 Settings for hidden files](Cloud9_reveal_hidden_files_settings.png "How to reveal the hidden files in Cloud9")